-well, we do really need this if we want to help increase the number of breastfeeding mothers.. jika anda bersetuju, silalah turunkan tandatangan anda.. at least ada juga yang support working mothers.. cue.pacs tak le kut.. dah tak sokong wanita bekerja.. huhuhuhu.. nasib aku la kerja gomen..
+well, we do really need this if we want to help increase the number of breastfeeding mothers.. jika anda bersetuju, silalah turunkan tandatangan anda.. at least ada juga yang support working mothers.. cue.pacs tak le kut.. dah tak sokong wanita bekerja.. huhuhuhu.. nasib aku la kerja gomen..taken from here

 Dear Yang Amat Berhormat Dato' Sri Najib Tun Razak,